Getúlio Vargas: Family background and childhood

 Getúlio Dornelles Vargas was born in São Borja, Rio Grande do Sul, on 19 April 1882, the third of five sons born to Manuel do Nascimento Vargas and Cândida Dornelles Vargas.
 Located near Brazil's border with Argentina, the town of São Borja was a center of smuggling, political adventurism, and armed conflict, and Rio Grande do Sul was also known for an unusually violent history.
 The Vargas family reflected some of these characteristics.
 In 1919, 76 residents of São Borja complained to the state government about the Vargases' "coercive" actions, and in 1933, during Vargas's first presidency, two of his nephews were killed in a border clash.

 Vargas's mother Cândida was described as being "short and fat and pleasant" by her nephew Spártaco.
 Her side of the family came from the Azores and included some founders of Porto Alegre, the capital of Rio Grande do Sul.
 Vargas's father Manuel was one of fourteen children, an honored military general for his service in the Paraguayan War, and a local Riograndense Republican Party leader.
 Manuel's family had a background in Azores and São Paulo.
-During the Federalist Revolution, Cândida's side of the family became maragatos, or federalists, while Manoel's side fought on the chimango, or republican, side.
+During the Federalist Revolution, Cândida's side of the family became maragatos, or federalists, while Manuel's side fought on the chimango, or republican, side.
 Their marriage brought together the two warring factions in the region.

 Vargas had a happy childhood thanks to the respect his mother received from the town due to her position between the two political factions.
 Vargas studied at a private primary school in São Borja run by Francisco Braga.
 He did not finish, however, for Vargas was sent to the Ouro Preto Preparatory School in Minas Gerais.
 The invitation was at the request of his brothers, and Vargas traveled by boat from Buenos Aires in Argentina, rushing as quickly as possible overland due to a yellow fever outbreak in Rio de Janeiro.
-At the school, Vargas was the subject of hostility by his fellow cadets, taunted with the nickname xuxu, or chayote, for his Vargas's height (5 ft 2 in) and "round shape".
-Vargas and his older brothers were forced out of the school after Vargas's brother Viriato, with the aid of his brother Protasio, shot fellow cadet Carlos Prado to death.
+At the school, Vargas was the subject of hostility by his fellow cadets, taunted with the nickname xuxu, or chayote, for his height (5 ft 2 in) and "round shape".
+Vargas and his elder brothers were forced out of the school after Vargas's brother Viriato, with the aid of his brother Protasio, shot fellow cadet Carlos Prado to death.